-- If the quantity of paper does NOT match the count on the receipt, call 600-1620 right away. - Keep one (1) copy of the receipt in the Blue Binder, to be returned in the Blue Binder on Election Night. - Return the second copy of the receipt in the large clear blue plastic bag on the first night.
-(Note - current lists do not include this item but the receipts themselves have this direction.) - If additional paper is delivered to the Vote Center, an additional receipt will accompany the extra paper.
+- If the quantity of paper does NOT match the count on the receipt, call (559) 600-0406 right away. - Keep one (1) copy of the receipt in the Blue Binder, to be returned on Election Night in the Blue Binder. - Return the second copy of the receipt in the blue tinted bag on the first night.
+(Note current lists do not include this item but the receipts themselves have this direction.) - If additional paper is delivered to the Vote Center, an additional receipt will accompany the extra paper.
 Again, please count the paper received and sign both copies of the receipt delivered with the extra paper.
 One copy should be kept in the blue binder, the other will be returned to the warehouse ASAP by the staff members delivering the paper. - There is a space on the Unused Paper Log (in the Blue Binder) to record the quantities of paper delivered and the amount of any extra paper delivered while the vote center is open.